Virginia440/Mod7_challenge/README.md

 # UW-finctech-2022
 # Module07-challenge
-This is  apulblic repo for the Module 7 Challenge of the UW Fintech Bootcamp in 2022.
+This is a public repo for the Module 7 Challenge of the UW Fintech Bootcamp in 2022.
 The challenge builds a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.